-You have the option to have your income tax refund deposited directly into your bank account.
+your bank account.
 Payment by this method is more secure since there is no check to get lost or stolen.
-With direct deposit, you will receive your refund a day or two faster than if it were sent by mail.
+With direct deposit, you will receive your refund faster than if it were sent by mail.
 Direct deposit is more convenient since you do not have to go to the bank to make a deposit.
 For more information, refer to the instructions for the tax form or tax preparation software you are using.